marchimatteo/notepad-react/README.md

 ## Styling

+The easier way to apply styles is to do it globally, this is done through CSS files as normal.

-If you are using inline styles, an easy way to dynamically change the style is to dynamically assign classes to html elements.
+If you need to dynamically change the style you can dynamically assign classes to html elements.
-In this example the css styling for the classes *red* and *bold* ar defined in the global css file.
+In this example the css styling for the classes *red* and *bold* are defined in the global css file.
 ```jsx
 const classes = [];
 if (true) {